More and more Americans are deciding to buy their own propane tanks rather than leasing.

 Space is only one of the significant considerations when it comes to propane tank size.

-You don’t want to have to purchase propane every couple of weeks, so you also need to consider what size of tank you need to last you a while, ideally six months to a year.
+You don’t want to have to purchase propane every couple of weeks, so you also need to consider what size of tank you need to last a while, ideally six months to a year.

 Several factors influence how long a tankful of propane lasts: